allPE/Summer2008/WanSimulator/All_PE_meeting_Summer2018-WANSimulator.md

 Each group will have 2 additional USB/Ethernet dongle for their Pi.

-Each group should be able to present 1 or 2 WAN simulators that will be used by a team on the Network Tools project.
+Each group should be able to present 1 (one) WAN simulator that will be used by a team on the Network Tools project.

 ![alt text](https://github.com/allPE/Summer2018/blob/master/WanSimulator/All-PE-NT-Fig3.png "WAN Simulator")